hpbyte/Myanmar_Number_to_Words/README.md

   - NRC
   - Amount

-#### This is an essential part of the preprocessing stage of the Myanmar Text-to-Speech Project where the numbers in the text dataset needs to be converted into spoken words.
+This is an essential part in the preprocessing stage of the Myanmar Text-to-Speech Project in which the numbers in the text dataset needs to be converted into spoken words.

 ## Examples